NealMatta/udemy-react-2023-playground/21 Routing/Notes.md

 # 329. Layouts & Nested Routes

 -   Using a Root Route makes it much much easier to maintain multiple paths

+# 333. Defining & Using Dynamic Routes

+-   Typically you encode IDs like database ids so you can later grab it